renderex/renderex.github.io/_posts/2022-05-30-Setting-up-worktation-AI.md

 alias nouveau off
 alias lbm-nouveau off
 ```
-Save the file and exit out of nano.
+Save the file and exit out of nano (or your preferred text editor).

 Disable nouveau in the Linux kernel:
 ```bash